 You would never suspect that this wide, sand-hued street is one of the most high-tech public spaces in Europe.
-The old-style streetlamps surreptitiously sporting ports for charging, and near their base are ports for charging computers, mobiles, cameras, electric bikes and wheelchairs.
+The old-style streetlamps surreptitiously sport ports for charging computers, mobiles, cameras, electric bikes and wheelchairs.
 They also emit the free wifi that covers the area.
 "Burgas Municipality is exploring new opportunities to enhance the quality of life in the city by installing first of a kind smart lampposts on its territory, adapted to the citizens’ needs," explains Daniela Ivanova-Aleksieva, Sharing Cities project manager for Burgas.

 Below the earthy tile mural in which the city and its ancient architecture are mapped out, underground containers store waste discreetly.
 Part of the pilot project launched at the beginning of 2018, sensors within these containers let the city know when it’s time to empty them.

 Want to have a look at this street of the future?
 If you’re impatient you can go straight to www.vrburgas.com and stroll around through your computer screen, or get the full immersive experience through your 3D virtual reality headset.

 For more information please contact Jana Koleva from Burgas: firstname.lastname@example.org